splunk/splunk-connect-for-snmp/docs/configuration/mongo-configuration.md

 ### Mongo DB configuration file

-Mongo DB configuration is kept in `values.yaml` file in section `mongodb`.
+Mongo DB configuration is kept in the `values.yaml` file in the `mongodb` section.
-`values.yaml` is being used during the installation process for configuring kubernetes values.
+`values.yaml` is used during the installation process for configuring kubernetes values.

 Example:
 ```yaml